SPG’s AAC & AT mission

 - Trainings, demonstrations, and supports to develop the skills and AAC & AT competencies of students, IEP Teams, families, and other communication partners

-- Collaboration and consultation to incorporate functional and meaningful goals and objectives that integrate AAC & AT effectively into all settings
+- Collaboration and consultation to incorporate functional and meaningful goals and objectives that integrate AAC & AT effectively into all educational settings

 - Technical assistance and support with selecting, set-up, programming, customizing, and troubleshooting AAC & AT equipment